martinctc/blog/_knitr/draft_interview_with_abhishek.md

 ### End Notes

+If you enjoyed this post, you might also like [this other post in my "Data Chats" series](https://martinctc.github.io/blog/data-chats-an-interview-with-avision-ho/), where I speak with Avision Ho, who works as a Senior Data Scientist in the UK Government.

-I'll be doing more of these 'Data Chats' in the future.
-If you'd like to share your experience or an interesting project that you're working on, please leave me a message below!
+There will be more of these "Data Chats" coming in the future.
+If you'd like to share your experience or an interesting project that you're working on, I would definitely love to hear from you - in which case please leave me a message below!